not-voyadger/ProcessMonitor/README.md

 # ProcessMonitor

 **ProcessMonitor** is a lightweight Windows C++ application that allows you to monitor system performance in real-time.
-It tracks CPU usage as well as active processes, providing detailed information about each running process.
+It tracks CPU and RAM usage, providing information about each running process.

 ---